 As a rule, this process consists of a combination of Site Audit and Technical SEO.
 First, your content and user data are collected and stored as data.
 From this data, conclusions can then be drawn, and it may be necessary to revise the sitemap, meta descriptions or the code of the page.

-Improve Organic Search Engine Optimization With BlogTec
+Improve Organic Search Engine Optimization With Blogtec

-This means that we do the keyword research for you and create a content plan from the results.
+This means that we do the keyword research for you and create an SEO content plan from the results.
 This contains suggestions for relevant SEO content that we are convinced will best meet the search intent of your individual target group.
 We then pass it on to our appropriate experts (writers) for editing.
 Our editors supervise the whole process and in the end -voilà – you’ll soon have your first, individual piece of content on the table.